Ayan-Khan79/Placement-Prep/SearchingAndSorting/Readme.md

 ______________________________________________________________________________________________________

-## 6. Question
+## 6. Question  <br>
-### Search array with adjacent diff at most k
+### Search array with adjacent diff at most k  <br>
 Given a step array arr[], its step value k, and a key x, we need to find the index of key x in the array arr[].
 If multiple occurrences of key x exist, return the first occurrence of the key.
-In case of no occurrence of key x exists return -1.
+In case of no occurrence of key x exists return -1.  <br>
 Note: A step array is an array of integers where the difference between adjacent elements is at most k.
-For example: arr[] = [4, 6, 7, 9] and k = 2 is a step array as the difference between the adjacent elements in the arr[] is at most 2.
+For example: arr[] = [4, 6, 7, 9] and k = 2 is a step array as the difference between the adjacent elements in the arr[] is at most 2.    <br>
-Examples
+Examples  <br>
-Input: arr[] = [4, 5, 6, 7, 6] , k = 1 , x = 6
+Input: arr[] = [4, 5, 6, 7, 6] , k = 1 , x = 6  <br>
-Output: 2
+Output: 2  <br>
 Explanation: In an array arr 6 is present at index 2.
-So, return 2.
+So, return 2.  <br>
-Approach:-
+Approach:-  <br>
-Simply just iterate over array and find x, if found return the index if not then return -1 Time Complexity-O(n)
+Simply just iterate over array and find x, if found return the index if not then return -1  <br>
+Time Complexity-O(n)  <br>
-Space Complexity- O(1)
+Space Complexity- O(1)  <br>

 ____________________________________________________________________________________________________________